IS303-Steffen/a10-soccer-teams-advanced-oop/README.md

 - If the user DID enter `"Y"` (or its accepted variations) then ask:
     - `Enter the name of your sponsor: `
     - Store the sponsor name that is entered.
     - Create a `SponsoredTeam` object using a team number, team name, and sponsor name as arguments.
-The `SponsoredTeam` class must inherit from `SoccerTeam`.
-Also, please spell the class name exactly as `SponsoredTeam` or the automated tests may not work.`SponsoredTeam` objects will have the exact same instance variables as `SoccerTeam`, in addition to an extra instance variable:
+The `SponsoredTeam` class must inherit from `SoccerTeam`. `SponsoredTeam` objects will have the exact same instance variables as `SoccerTeam`, in addition to an extra instance variable:
       - `sponsor_name`: (str) the name of the sponsor for the team.
-- Be sure to store your `SoccerTeam` and `SponsoredTeam` objects in a data structure of your choice.
+- Be sure to store your `SoccerTeam` and `SponsoredTeam` objects in a data structure of your choice (dictionary or list).

 ### 3.1: Select any 2 teams and create a `Game` object
 Now, you should print out the team number and team name of each team (whether it's a `SoccerTeam` or `SponsoredTeam`) like this: